drunktankpink/ways-of-working/docs/AWS/aws-naming-convention.md

 ## AWS Examples

 Below are examples which can be used as inspiration. <br>
-Again, these are suggestions that be adapted for indiviual use cases.
+Again, these are suggestions that be adapted for individual use cases.
 For example, depending on your landing zone set up, if you only deploy into one region, you could choose to omit `<region>` from the naming convention.

 ### AWS Accounts